-Course Requirements and Grading: This course has three requirements: (1) preparing for and attending class sessions; (2) completing a legal research exercise; and (3) completing a three-hour, in-class exam.
+Course Requirements and Grading: This course has two requirements: (1) preparing for and attending class sessions; and (2) completing a take-home final exam (to be scheduled at the student's convience).
 Only the final exam will be graded.
 However, at my discretion, a student's final grade may be adjusted upward or downward by one "notch" (e.g., from B to B+, or from B- to C+) in recognition of strong classroom contributions or lack thereof.
-In addition, a student's final grade will be adjusted downward by one notch for failure to turn in the legal research exercise by the due date.
-(You will have approximately 2 weeks to complete the legal research exercise.)